What is Hernia?

 - The dressings are removed during the first follow up visit which occurs within 2-5 days.

-- The patient is instructed to carefully follow the diet instructions as provided by doctor.
+- The patient is instructed to carefully follow the diet instructions as provided by the doctor.

 - Medication chart is provided to the patient to ensure proper compliance of prescribed medications